jiovine/Interactive-Lab-Hub/Final Project/README.md

 ```python
 sp.start_playback(device_id=DEVICE_ID, context_uri=status)
 ```
-to start playing the album, where ```status``` is the corresponding URI for the album that is scanned that is retrieved from a getter function inside [album_list.py](https://github.com/jiovine/Interactive-Lab-Hub/blob/Fall2022/Final%20Project/album_list.py).
+to start playing the album, where ```status``` is the corresponding URI for the album that is scanned and is retrieved from a getter function inside [album_list.py](https://github.com/jiovine/Interactive-Lab-Hub/blob/Fall2022/Final%20Project/album_list.py).

 ## Design